This is a guide to Zagreb, Croatia’s Capital which also geographically lies a bit off the tourist trails.

 I must admit, it started with a shock.
-Arriving at the bus station, I got some Croatian money at an ATM, bought a ticket to Poreč for the next day – which I had to pay in cash.
+Arriving at the bus station, I got some Croatian money at an ATM, and bought a ticket to Poreč for the next day – which I had to pay in cash.
 Then I looked for my apartman located about ten minutes away.

 After checking in, I took off to the Museum of Contemporary Art.
 I had read that this is one of the must-see things in otherwise rather dull Zagreb.

-On the tram #6, I realized how little touristy Zagreb is: Obviously, I had some questions regarding my final destination and the ticket I needed – and nobody seemed to speak one word English.
+On tram #6, I realized how little touristy Zagreb is: Obviously, I had some questions regarding my final destination and the ticket I needed – and nobody seemed to speak just one word English.
 There was a survey regarding language skills on the tram and they actually found a guy – crazy little world: an English teacher.
 Faith was kind.